meows/racket/docs/fold.md

    value of an empty list `(list)`.
 2. Let us step through every item `i` in the sequence `seq`.
 3. For every `i` in `seq`, add the result of `(fn i)` to `lst`.
+4. When we're done stepping through everything, return the updated `lst`.

 > Where did `fn` and `seq` come from?
 It came from when we defined our function
 > `myMap` and we accepted two inputs called `fn` and `seq`.